ripienaar/hiera-module-json/README.md

 hierarchy that will remain active regardless of site specific Hiera setup and that can still be overridden by site administrators.

+Additionally this includes and uses a generic file cache class for Hiera which other file based modules can use to speed themselves up.

 Configuring a module
 --------------------